Skip to content

 condition: none

-You can include any configuration as long as you abide with the following conditions:
+You can include any configuration as long as it meets the following conditions:

 • Set mode to replicated (default)

-• Set replicas to 0 to avoid running task as soon as the service is deployed
+• Set replicas to 0 to avoid running the task as soon as the service is deployed

 • Set restart_policy.condition to none.
-This is needed for a cronjob, otherwise the task will restart automatically
+This is required for a scheduled job, otherwise the task will restart automatically

-• Add Docker labels to tell swarm-cronjob that your service is a cronjob
+• Add Docker labels to tell swarm-cronjob that your service is scheduled

 docker stack deploy -c date.yml date